-- park in a car park next to the Palace of Versailles.
+- park in a Parking Palace of Versailles.

 2) To park in a cheap car park near a train station in Paris before taking the RER C which will take you to the RER Gare de Versailles Château - Rive Gauche station.

 With Parclick, you can book your parking space in Versailles online, in order to guarantee your spot.
 If you are looking for a parking space in Versailles, the Château de Versailles - Boulevard de la Reine car park will allow you to park in a cheap car park located at a 15-minute walk away from the Palace of Versailles.
 Go ahead and book a parking space near the Palace of Versailles :)

 The parking place d’armes is the official Versailles car park located right in front of the palace.
 Its prices are the following: 4.8 euros / 1 hour for the first 4 hours of parking and then 2.4 euros / hour after the next 4 hours.

 However our parking available near Versailles, the Château de Versailles - Boulevard de la Reine car park, offers more interesting price rates: 1,87 euros / 1 hour; 5,61 euros / 3 hours; 11,22 euros / 6 hours; 19,38 euros / 1 day.
 We would recommend this option to you not only because it is cheaper but also because you have the possibility to reserve it in advance, giving you peace of mind for your trip to Versailles, knowing you will not lose time over finding an available spot.